Prakash-Shelar/Marvel-Punks-FE/README.md

 The minting process works until the transaction validation stage.
 We are currently investigating and working to resolve this issue.

 <h1>Future Plans</h1>
 We are committed to continuing development on Marvel Punks post-hackathon.
-Planned features include:<br>
+Planned features include:<br><br>

 <b>Full NFT Creation:</b> Users will be able to fully customize their NFTs before minting.<br>
 <b>NFT Marketplace:</b> A marketplace for users to buy, sell, and trade their Marvel-inspired NFTs.<br>